MicrosoftDocs/OfficeDocs-O365SecComp-pr.pt-BR/SecurityCompliance/eop/switch-to-eop-from-google-postini-the-barracuda-spam-and-virus-firewall-or-cisco.md

 Quando você decide mudar para EOP, certifique-se de que você está considerando especialmente as seguintes áreas:

-- **Regras de filtragem personalizadas** Se você tiver regras de filtro ou política de negócios personalizadas para detectar spam específico, recomendamos que tente EOP com as configurações padrão para um período, antes de migrar suas regras.
-O EOP oferece proteção de spam de nível empresarial com as configurações padrão, pode ser que você não precise migrar algumas de suas regras para o EOP.
-Obviamente, se você tiver regras no local que imponham políticas de negócios personalizadas específicas, você poderá criá-las.
+- **Custom Filtering Rules** If you have custom filtering or business-policy rules to catch specific spam, we recommend that you try EOP with the default settings for a period, before you migrate your rules.
+EOP offers enterprise-level spam protection with the default settings, it may turn out that you don't need to migrate some of your rules to EOP.
+Of course, if you have rules in place that enforce specific custom business policies, you can create those.
 [Regras de fluxo de email (regras de transporte) no Exchange Online Protection](mail-flow-rules-transport-rules-0.md) fornece instruções detalhadas para a criação de regras de fluxo de email no EOP.

-- Listas **de IPs permitidos e listas de IPs bloqueados** Se você tiver listas de permissões e listas de bloqueio por usuário, aguarde algum tempo para copiar as listas para o EOP como parte do processo de instalação.
+- **IP allow lists and IP block lists** If you have per-user allow lists and block lists, allow some time to copy the lists to EOP as part of your setup process.
 Para obter mais informações sobre listas de IPs permitidos e listas de bloqueios de IP, consulte [Configurar a política de filtro de conexão](../configure-the-connection-filter-policy.md).

-- **Comunicação segura** Se você tiver um parceiro que exija mensagens criptografadas, recomendamos que você configure isso no centro de administração do Exchange.
-Para configurar esse cenário, consulte [Create Connectors for a Secure Mail Channel using Transport Layer Security (TLS)](http://technet.microsoft.com/library/1ce4d6a4-41ba-4d1e-9ca9-e826252c1041.aspx).
+- **Secure Communication** If you have a partner that requires encrypted messaging, we recommend that you set this up in the Exchange admin center.
+To configure this scenario, see [Create connectors for a secure mail channel using transport layer security (TLS)](http://technet.microsoft.com/library/1ce4d6a4-41ba-4d1e-9ca9-e826252c1041.aspx).

 > [!TIP]
 > Quando você mudar de uma ferramenta local para EOP, é possível deixar a sua ferramenta ou um servidor preparado para realizar as verificações de regra de negócio.
 Por exemplo, se a sua ferramenta realiza filtragem personalizada no email de saída e você deseja que isso continue sendo feito, você pode configurar o EOP para enviar email diretamente para a ferramenta para uma filtragem adicional antes que o mesmo seja roteado para a Internet.
 [Exchange Online Protection Connectors - Outbound Smart Host Scenario](http://technet.microsoft.com/library/431b3f02-4efd-4bd3-94e7-eecd03f8ef5e.aspx) mostra como configurar o fluxo de mensagens nesse caso.